ivankra/javascripten/narcissus.md

 # Narcissus

-* Summary:    Metacircular JavaScript interpreter, was used for prototyping new language features in ES6.
+Metacircular JavaScript interpreter, was used for prototyping new language features in ES6.

 * Repository: https://github.com/mozilla/narcissus.git
 * LOC:        6308 (`cloc lib`)
 * Language:   JavaScript